 The food on safari is delicious and ranges from simple to gourmet.
 You can expect lots of fresh fruits and vegetables and wonderful homemade soups.
 Chicken, lamb, beef or pork are usually served at lunch and dinner as well fish and vegetarian dishes.
 Breakfast is a buffet with lots of tropical fruits, hot and cold cereals, bacon, sausages, mushrooms, slices of bread and pastries and eggs to order.
 Lunch can be either buffet or served at the table and always starts with soup.
 Dinner is usually a 4 or 5-course sit-down affair, although there is no need to dress up.
 Often your safari guide will join you at meals as you recall your day’s events.

 CLIMATE IN TANZANIA

-Northern Tanzania enjoys one of the world’s most pleasant climates year round.
+Enjoy one of the world’s most pleasant climates every year round.
 With an elevation of 5000 ft. in Arusha and even higher atop the plateau of the Great Rift Valley.
 The daytime temperatures are normally in the high 70’s to mid 80’s and from the mid 50’s to low 60’s in the evenings and mornings.
 Southern and coastal Tanzania tend to get much warmer and can be very humid depending on the season.
 There are two rainy seasons but the sun shines throughout the year.
 Travel can sometimes be difficult during the long rainy season of April and May, but the short rains of November and December are fine for traveling, with short showers usually in the late evening.